 Usability: Its easy-to-use, intuitive interface plus numerous personalization options help onboard your team in no time.
 With Hubstaff, tracking hours is as easy as starting and stopping a timer, which makes for a seamless learning process for your employees.

 Business performance: You can also set budget and hours limits for projects.
 Hubstaff integrates with premier payroll providers such as PayPal, Payoneer, TransferWise and Bitwage, so you don’t need to exit the app to pay your employees.
 These features, along with automatic payroll and attendance scheduling, are all at your disposal.

 Reporting: Automatic reports can be customized, sorted by different criteria and downloaded.
 You can view reports for individuals, teams or the whole organization based on weekly limits, project budgets, attendance, and more.
-Project work hours can be easily accessed so you can evaluate the profitability of client work.
+Project work hours can be easily accessed thanks to the timesheet app so you can evaluate the profitability of client work.

 Integrations: Hubstaff has more than 30 useful integrations, that allow you to track time in Trello, Asana, Basecamp 3, GitHub, and others.

 Support: Guides, walkthrough videos, FAQ and timely support ensure a seamless experience with the tool.
 Customer service is available via chat, email, and support tickets.

 Cost: Starts at $5/month per user, 14 days free trial.
 60-day money-back guarantee.